BrainSpate

 Different eCommerce Platforms and Their Backends

-When it comes to choosing an eCommerce backend, there are mainly two options to choose from: cloud-based and on-premise.
-Each has its strengths, and the right pick depends on your business needs and resources.
+When choosing an eCommerce backend, there are two main options: cloud-based and on-premise.
+Each has its strengths, and the right choice depends on your business needs and resources.

-With on-premise backends, your store runs on your servers, giving you full control over data and customization.
-However, it requires upfront investment in hardware, IT staff, and ongoing security management.
-Solutions like WooCommerce (self-hosted) and CS-Cart fit this model.
+On-premise backends run your store on your own servers, giving you full control over data and customization.
+However, this requires an upfront investment in hardware, IT staff, and ongoing security management.
+Solutions like WooCommerce (self-hosted) and CS-Cart follow this model.

-Let’s have a look at popular platforms and their backends.
+Let’s take a look at popular platforms and their backends.

 Shopify